and-rew-too/PROJECTS/APLANTTRBSHT/readme.md

 ## Slugs, Isopods,
 <br> to add to this section in the future...
 <br>
-<br> MY PERSONAL RECOMMENDATION is inside, use the amazon uv vacuum traps, , watering with hydrogen peroxide, and natural predators (aka volunteer a spider from outside and bring in to keep pest levels down)
+<br> MY PERSONAL RECOMMENDATION is inside, use the amazon uv vacuum traps, yellow sticky traps, watering with hydrogen peroxide, and natural predators (aka volunteer a spider from outside and bring in to keep pest levels down)
 <br> PERSONAL RECOMMENDATION, also the cheapest by far, is the 12%